October 29 - November 02, 2018

-The summer school of trAndeS seeks to establish an ideal venue for the development of selected research projects.
+The spring school of trAndeS seeks to establish an ideal venue for the development of selected research projects.
 To do this, participants can present and discuss their work, as well as receive comments and advice from Latin American and European researchers who are experts in the issues raised in such research.

 In addition, the participating researchers will have the opportunity to extend their academic networks.
 In particular, the link with the trAndeS network will be promoted, with the coordination of the Pontificia Universidad Católica del Perú and Freie Universität Berlin bringing together scholars from European and Latin American universities who are experts in the issues of inequality and sustainable development.

-Finally, the summer school aims to contextualize the research presented in the political dynamics of the region.
+Finally, the spring school aims to contextualize the research presented in the political dynamics of the region.
 To do this, we will seek to incorporate the discussion on socio-political factors that promote or hinder the generation of forms of sustainable development in the region.

 Global theme and thematic areas

-The global theme of the trAndeS summer school is the connection between social inequalities and sustainable development.
+The global theme of the trAndeS spring school is the connection between social inequalities and sustainable development.
 We define social inequality as “the distance between the positions of individuals and groups in the hierarchy of access to socially relevant goods (income, wealth, etc.) and power resources (rights, political participation, political positions) " (Costa et al. 2017) and sustainable development as the result of a political strategy that balances economic, social and ecological aspects so that no one dimension negatively affects the other to achieve well-being and expand the freedoms of people.

 In particular, it will focus on the works that explain the relationship and tensions between local, regional, national and / or global levels.
 These relationships can facilitate collaboration or generate friction among social actors that problematize the generation of forms of sustainable development in the context of recurrent asymmetries of power, information or access to resources